In light of the XRF test results of their products, this text on the company’s website is more than a little disturbing:

 Cadmium content: A good candidate for a voluntary recall?

 It is for this reason (after testing this product and determining the XRF test results for toxic metals), it is my educated opinion that this product should be recalled.
-It is unlikely that it will be recalled, though — because we specifically do not have toxicity limits for toothpaste in the United States, and thus these levels are not illegal! — but it still should be recalled.
+It is unlikely it will be recalled though — because we specifically do not have toxicity limits for toothpaste in the United States, and thus these levels are not illegal!
+Still, it should be recalled.

-If this company were a responsible company, they would initiate a voluntary recall.
-Because the company seems demonstrably focused on selling bentonite clay products — and a voluntary recall of their contaminated bentonite clay products would likely decimate them financially, I anticipate they will do nothing in response to learning of these findings (although – if they are not familiar with the work of Lead Safe Mama, LLC, they will possibly send me a “cease and desist” letter from their legal team (asking me to “take down” the publication of these findings).)
+If this company were responsible, they would initiate a voluntary recall.
+Because the company seems demonstrably focused on selling bentonite clay products — and a voluntary recall of their contaminated bentonite clay products would likely decimate them financially — I anticipate they will do nothing in response to learning of these findings (although, if they are not familiar with the work of Lead Safe Mama, LLC, they will possibly send me a “cease and desist” letter from their legal team, asking me to “take down” the publication of these findings).

-The text below is the Cadmium section from another article on this website that I felt was relevant to re-share here, as well.
+The text below is the Cadmium section from another article on this website that I felt was relevant to re-share here.

 As one possible data set for comparison – I did find the following information from Europe about allowable Cadmium Limits in chocolate (link here):